JujuAdams/Cottonwool/README.md

 ### `cottonwool_get_number()` ###

-Returns the number of surface being tracked by Cottonwool
+Returns the number of surfaces being tracked by Cottonwool

 &nbsp;